Burger King grilled chicken sandwiches: Competing products

 Similar products from other chains have also been introduced, reformulated and generally been fluid in their presences in the marketplace since 1990.
-Despite the present day competitive products from multiple vendors, Burger King was the first national fast food chain to bring a broiled chicken sandwich to market, beating rival Wendy's by a period of several months.
-Wendy's introduced their first grilled chicken product, simply called a grilled chicken sandwich, in August 1990.
-The sandwich originally was made with grilled chicken on 4-inch bun with lettuce, tomato and a honey mustard sauce.
-Wendy's introduced a reformulated grilled chicken sandwich in 1996 that they claimed was plumper and juicier.
-Wendy's reformulated their grilled chicken product in 2004 as the Ultimate Chicken Grill sandwich during an overhaul of its chicken sandwich line.
-As of November 2013, the Ultimate Chicken Grill is still Wendy's main grilled sandwich in the United States.
+Despite the present day competitive products from multiple vendors, Burger King was the first national fast food chain to bring a broiled chicken burger to market, beating rival Wendy's by a period of several months.
+Wendy's introduced their first grilled chicken product, simply called a grilled chicken burger, in August 1990.
+The burger originally was made with grilled chicken on 4-inch bun with lettuce, tomato and a honey mustard sauce.
+Wendy's introduced a reformulated grilled chicken burger in 1996 that they claimed was plumper and juicier.
+Wendy's reformulated their grilled chicken product in 2004 as the Ultimate Chicken Grill burger during an overhaul of its chicken burger line.
+As of November 2013, the Ultimate Chicken Grill is still Wendy's main grilled burger in the United States.

 While McDonald's had been trying to develop and test a similar product for several years, the company was caught off guard at the time when its mainline competitors introduced their grilled chicken products and was not able to initially deploy a similar product.
 This was primarily due to the fact the company's highly specialized kitchens could not produce a high quality product without a large investment in new equipment.
 By early 1991, McDonald's grilled chicken product was still in development, and the vendor would not introduce its version, the McGrilled Chicken Classic, until 1994.
-The McGrilled chicken sandwich was replaced with the Grilled Chicken Deluxe sandwich in September and October 1996 as part of McDonald's Deluxe line of "upscale" sandwiches; the company had hoped that a higher value product would help improve average check performance at its stores.
-However, by 1998 the whole Deluxe line was said to be not selling well, and the Grilled Chicken Deluxe was eliminated when McDonald's brought back the Chicken McGrill sandwich back in 1999.
-The Chicken McGrill sandwich was retired in 2005 when the company introduced its new Premium line of products, which like the TenderCrisp sandwich was targeted to a more adult audience with higher quality ingredients such as natural cheeses and whole leaf lettuce.
-Beginning in April 2015, McDonald's moved to a new grilled chicken sandwich, the Artisan Grilled Chicken; the new chicken uses a smaller list of ingredients in the chicken filet, removing ingredients such as maltodextrin and sodium phosphates.
-The new sandwich is in response to consumer-based market trends of food products that have simpler, more natural ingredients.
+The McGrilled chicken burger was replaced with the Grilled Chicken Deluxe burger in September and October 1996 as part of McDonald's Deluxe line of "upscale" burgers; the company had hoped that a higher value product would help improve average check performance at its stores.
+However, by 1998 the whole Deluxe line was said to be not selling well, and the Grilled Chicken Deluxe was eliminated when McDonald's brought back the Chicken McGrill burger back in 1999.
+The Chicken McGrill burger was retired in 2005 when the company introduced its new Premium line of products, which like the TenderCrisp burger was targeted to a more adult audience with higher quality ingredients such as natural cheeses and whole leaf lettuce.
+Beginning in April 2015, McDonald's moved to a new grilled chicken burger, the Artisan Grilled Chicken; the new chicken uses a smaller list of ingredients in the chicken filet, removing ingredients such as maltodextrin and sodium phosphates.
+The new burger is in response to consumer-based market trends of food products that have simpler, more natural ingredients.